Guru-25/Debloat/README.md

 ### DISCLAIMER:

-The list here provided are safe to remove which improve your privacy, security and battery life of your device.
-All the app uninstalled/disabled are tested, experienced and reproduced by myself in my own device.
-I have listed debloated apps only after testing in my device and caused no issues after removal.
+You can remove the items on this list to improve your privacy, security, and battery life of your device.
+I have tested, experienced, and reproduced all of the uninstalled/disabled apps on my own device.
+I listed debloated apps only after testing them on my device and removing them caused no issues.